J-lewen/erp/content.en/docs/table-of-contents/training/part_4.md

 <u> Write-up </u>

->*EEG data were recorded and digitized at the sampling rate of XXX Hz using a XXX amplifier and subsequently downsampled offline to XXX Hz.*
+>*EEG data were recorded and digitized at the sampling rate of {ENTER SAMPLING RATE OF ORIGINAL DATASET HERE}Hz using a [ENTER MAKE AND MODEL HERE] amplifier and subsequently downsampled offline to 250Hz.*

 <u>FAQ</u>